nithish96/nithish96.github.io/_posts/2019-12-10-quantization.md

 feature_text:
   Neural Network Quantization
 feature_image: "https://picsum.photos/2560/600?image=872"
-excerpt: "Process of reducing the number of bits used to represent integer is termed as quantization.
-In this blog we will look into different types of quantization and quantization techniques used by tensorflow lite."
+excerpt: "Applications of deep learning models in edge devices has raised the need for the lower precision numerical formats like int8.
+In this post we will look into different types of quantization and quantization techniques used by tensorflow lite."
 ---

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>